Home / Dog Products

 • Rust resistant

-• Large pan means you’ll need a large bag or container to dump into
+• A large pan means you’ll need a large bag or container to dump into

-• Requires a little coordination with both hands to move pan and tool of choice
+• It requires a little coordination with both hands to move the pan and tool of choice

 Nature’s Miracle Jaw Scoop

-A scooper with a jaw that opens and closes by squeezing the handle.
+A scooper with a jaw that opens and closes with one hand by squeezing the handle.

-I think these springs or the plastic will break eventually, but they seem really strong and I’d assume it’ll continue to last for quite awhile.
-I’d make the assumption this will happen at some point, but hopefully give you quite a bit of good use.
+I think these springs or the plastic will break eventually, but they seem really strong, and I’d assume they’ll continue to last for quite a while.
+So I think this will happen at some point, but hopefully, it will give you a lot of good use.

-It’s super handy to be able to pickup with one hand and carry a bag in the other hand, so that’s the advantage here.
-The disadvantage is if you’ve got a big pile to pickup you’re going to have to open the jaw as wide as possible and it might not be quite enough (keep in mind we’ve got a giant dog though).
+It’s super handy to pick up with one hand and carry a bag in the other hand, so that’s the advantage here.
+The disadvantage is if you’ve got a big pile to pick up, you’ll have to open the jaw as wide as possible, and it might not be quite enough (keep in mind we’ve got a giant dog, though).

 • Strong jaw and springs